Mobile app

 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.

-Solution 1.2: Team Hunt Event is hosted by NYU Entrepreneurship.
+1. Team Hunt Event: the event is hosted by NYU Entrepreneurship.
 However, its unstructured nature and low frequency make it difficult for students with early-stage ideas to connect with like-minded peers.

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.